The Veitch Nurseries

 The Veitch Heritage Collection

-Please do not hesitate to make contact if you have any information relating to the history of the Veitch nurseries, or if you know of someone in your family who may have once worked at any of the nurseries.
+Please contact Caradoc should you have any information relating to the history of the Veitch nurseries.
+Caradoc is attempting to create an archive of useful information relating to the history of the Veitch Nurseries including past employees or apprentices.
+He would be delighted to hear from anyone with information of who may have once worked at any of the nurseries.

 Links to other sites are for reference and further information.